Cubs vs. Brewers Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Christian Yelich and others are listed when the Chicago Cubs host the Milwaukee Brewers at Wrigley Field on Monday at 8:05 PM ET.
+Player props are available for Cody Bellinger and Christian Yelich, among others, when the Chicago Cubs host the Milwaukee Brewers at Wrigley Field on Tuesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!